MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Experiments

 \subsection{Implementation details}

 \myparagraph{Features Alignment.} Our feature alignment is performed by pairing two copies of the same VPR model (\eg, NetVLAD, CosPlace, MixVPR), both initialized with open-source pretrained weights.
 One of the two models, which we refer to as $f_{\theta_{real}}$, has frozen weights $\theta_{real}$, while the weights $\theta_{synt}$ of $f_{\theta_{synt}}$ are fine-tuned for 50k iterations with a batch size of 32 and the Adam \cite{Kingma_2014_adam} optimizer with learning rate $1e-5$.
+Training takes only 3 hours on just 4GB of VRAM when using the heaviest model considered (\ie SALAD) on a Nvidia RTX-4090 GPU.

-As per the training set, we use the largest publicly available VPR dataset, namely San Francisco eXtra Large (SF-XL) \cite{Berton_2022_cosPlace} and its 3D mesh counterpart, with synthetic views extracted from the San Francisco HQ mesh (see \cref{tab:3d_models}).
+As per the training set, we use the largest publicly available VPR dataset, namely San Francisco eXtra Large (SF-XL) \cite{Berton_2022_cosPlace} and its 3D mesh counterpart, with synthetic views extracted from the San Francisco HQ mesh (see \cref{tab:3d_models}) unless otherwise stated.